Vice President, Communication, Raytheon Company

 Trudy Sullivan is vice president for Communications and Public A airs at Raytheon Space and Airborne Systems.
 Raytheon Company (NYSE: RTN), with 2016 sales of $24 billion and 63,000 employees worldwide, is a technology and innovation leader specializing in defense, civil government and cybersecurity solutions.
 Raytheon is headquartered in Waltham, Massachusetts.

-Sullivan joined Raytheon from Micron Technology, Inc., a semiconductor memory manufacturing company, where she served as chief communication o cer.
-Her results- driven team changed the perception of Micron from a manufacturer to a strategic innovative solutions provider.
+Sullivan joined Raytheon from Micron Technology, Inc., a semiconductor memory manufacturing company, where she served as a chief communication officer.
+Her results-driven team changed the perception of Micron from a manufacturer to a strategic innovative solutions provider.
 Her responsibilities included brand and reputation, product marketing, digital and social media, public relations, internal communication, creative services, event logistics and messaging design for customers, partners, employees, investors, media and the public.

 Prior to Micron, Sullivan was the American Red Cross Biomedical Services communications and strategy vice president.
-Sullivan also held pro t and loss responsibilities for six years as chief operating o cer and interim chief executive o cer for the nation’s tenth largest blood region, a $60 million, 500 employee biomedical/pharmaceutical collection, manufacturing and distribution operation.
+Sullivan also held pro t and loss responsibilities for six years as a chief operating officer and interim chief executive officer for the nation’s tenth-largest blood region, a $60 million, 500 employee biomedical/pharmaceutical collection, manufacturing, and distribution operation.